Illinois Native

 Charming, dangling blossoms of red and yellow.

-Aster laevis – Smooth Aster
+Aster novae angeliae – New England Aster

 Callirhoe involucrata – Purple Poppy Mallow

 2019 Native of the Year.
+Long-blooming native Illinois and Missouri ground cover.

 Chelone glabra -Turtle Head